-In the event of a change in control, Mr. Milleson's, Mr. McCarty's and Mr. Fritts' employment agreements with the Company provide for a lump-sum severance payment equal to 2.99 times their average total compensation over the most recent five calendar year period of his employment with the Company prior to a change of control.
-As of December 31, 2010, these amounts were, in the aggregate, \$807,177, \$558,652 and \$401,623, respectively.
+In the event of termination without cause or resignation for good reason within one year of a change in control, Mr. Milleson's and Mr. McCarty's employment agreements with the Company provide for a lump-sum severance payment equal to 2.99 times their average total compensation over the most recent five calendar year period of his employment with the Company prior to a change of control.

 Additionally, under the term of the Company's Stock Incentive Plan, accelerated vesting of both outstanding stock options and restricted stock grants will occur in the event of a change in control.
 Typically, the payments relating to stock options represent the value of the unvested and accelerated stock options, calculated by multiplying the number of accelerated options by the difference between the exercise price and the closing price of the Company's Common Stock on the applicable date.
-At December 31, 2010, Mr. Milleson and Mr. McCarty had unvested options totaling 8,000 and 4,000, respectively.
-At December 31, 2010, the exercise price of the outstanding options exceeded the closing price of the Company's Common Stock of \$16.50.
-At December 31, 2010, Mr. Milleson, Mr. McCarty and Mr. Fritts had unvested stock grants totaling 2,521, 2,106 and 1,600 shares, respectively.
-For Mr. Milleson, the value of the accelerated vesting of his stock grants was \$41,597 at December 31, 2010.
-For Mr. McCarty and Mr. Fritts, the value of the accelerated vesting of their stock grants was \$34,749 and \$26,400, respectively at December 31, 2010.
+At December 31, 2012, Mr. Milleson and Mr. McCarty had unvested options totaling 8,000 and 4,000, respectively.
+At December 31, 2012, the exercise price of the outstanding options was less than the closing price of the Company's Common Stock of \$22.00.
+At December 31, 2012, Mr. Milleson and Mr. McCarty had unvested stock grants totaling 3,300 and 2,550, respectively.
+For Mr. Milleson, the value of the accelerated vesting of his stock grants was \$72,600 at December 31, 2012.
+For Mr. McCarty the value of the accelerated vesting of his stock grants was \$56,100 at December 31, 2012.